Sister Kate (TV series)

 Sister Kate is an American sitcom created by Frank Dungan, Jeff Stein, and Tony Sheehan, that aired on NBC from September 16, 1989, to July 30, 1990, during the 1989–1990 television season.

 Synopsis

 The series stars Stephanie Beacham as Sister Kate, a nun who in the pilot episode is transferred to Chicago to run an orphanage, where she is put in charge of a septet of unwanted orphans whose scheming ways have already run off three priests.
 Storylines involved Sister Kate matching wits with the kids, and the kids' potential adoptions.

-Sister Kate premiered on Saturday, September 16, 1989 at 9:30 EST as a sneak preview, and aired regularly at 8:00 EST on Sundays.
+Sister Kate premiered on Saturday, September 16, 1989, at 9:30 EST as a sneak preview.
+It then aired regularly on Sundays, initially at 8:00 EST, then at 8:30.
+A few final episodes were aired during July 1990 at 8:00 EST on Monday nights.
 The low-rated series was canceled after 19 episodes.